 What Brooklinen’s done in the past few years is an excellent example of disrupting an industry moving forward on its own inertia: Fulop identified a segment of the population that’s underserved in the category, he researched that area to scholarly levels, marketed perfectly to that segment, and put the sales on the internet.

-Before Brooklinen released its first collection of percale sheets (the crisp, cool ones you often find in hotels), he spent weeks at big box stores interviewing people in the bedding aisles, as well as trendy coffee shops.
-The entrepreneurial leap was met with some skepticism.
+Before Brooklinen released its first collection of percale sheets (the crisp, cool ones you often find in hotels), he spent weeks at big box stores interviewing people in the bedding aisles and outside coffee shops.
+His entrepreneurial leap was met with some skepticism.

 “My parents weren’t too pumped about it,” he recalls.
 The initial goal on Kickstarter was to sell $50,000 in sheets in the first month.
 “They questioned if we’d ever sell $50,000, forever.”

-“There’s a lot of naysayers, and you have to be able to believe in what you’re doing and persevere; you just have to feel that you know better,” he says.
+“There are a lot of naysayers, and you have to be able to believe in what you’re doing and persevere; you just have to feel that you know better,” he says.
 “Especially when it’s in the early stages.”